 - Total savings: $5,500!

-A few months prior to our departure, our close friends Kevin and Julie decided to join us on the trip and they were able to open up two Fairmont credit cards and book four nights at the Fairmont Hamilton Princess.
+A few months prior to our departure, our close friends Kevin and Julie decided to join us on the trip and they were able to each open a Fairmont Visa Signature® Card, reach the minimum spending requirements (detailed above) and book four nights at the Fairmont Hamilton Princess.
 That saved them approximately $4,300 on the trip!
 This brings our total savings on the trip between the four of us to nearly ten thousand dollars.

 Most importantly, we had a blast spending four days in paradise with our friends and this travel rewards strategy took an impossible trip and not only made it possible, but made it downright inexpensive.

 If you’re interested in getting started with travel rewards, sign up for our completely free (no gimmicks) travel rewards coaching program below and I’ll help you get started with your own personalized strategy: